Exact logic

 A client who sees “You’ve attended 14 of 16 sessions this month, your squat has increased from 60kg to 72.5kg since you started, and you’re 65% of the way to your 6-month goal” has a fundamentally different perception of their training than a client who “feels like” they have been going to the gym for a while.
 The report creates the evidence of progress that sustains motivation through the inevitable plateaus and setbacks.

-Let me make this concrete for a personal trainer with 30 active clients:
+Consider the maths for a personal trainer with 30 active clients:

 Current state (no systematic tracking): 50% annual churn means losing 15 clients per year.
 At an average spend of $200 per week, each lost client represents $10,400 in annual revenue.
 Total annual revenue lost to churn: $156,000.
 Cost to replace those 15 clients (marketing, trial sessions, onboarding at $200 per new client): $3,000.